 In June, Pipestrel’s battery-powered Velis Electro aircraft has become the world’s first electric airplane to be awarded type certification by the European Union Aviation Safety Agency (EASA).
 Certification is an important first step in the march towards commercial aviation.
 However, the two-seat plane is limited to 50 minutes of flying time with a top speed of 100 mph (181 km/h).

 Larger and faster electric airplanes are also being developed.
-U.S. based Zunum Aero is building a 27-seat electric plane with a 680-mile (1094 kms) range and a maximum cruise speed of 340 mph.
+U.S.-based Zunum Aero is building a 27-seat electric plane with a 680-mile (1094 km) range and a maximum cruise speed of 340 mph.
 UK-based Rolls-Royce is working on the fastest all-electric plane and German company Lilium is working on a five-seat jet-powered electric air taxi.

 Airships Offer Both Climate Mitigation and Adaptation and may be ideal for transport but they are far too slow to be a viable means of passenger transport.
 It is important to understand that electric flight is no easy feat.
-Before we can have long distance electric air travel we will need to see major breakthroughs in propulsion and in battery energy density.
+Before we can have long-distance electric air travel we will need to see major breakthroughs in propulsion and in battery energy density.
 Batteries will specifically need to get smaller and lighter.
 However, there are promising signs that suggest advances in battery technology will make commercial electric aviation a reality.

 As part of its megawatt engine program, US firm Wright Electric is developing a 1.5MW electric motor and a 3kV inverter intended to provide propulsion for a 186-seat 300nm electric airliner.
-Along with its partner UK budget carrier EasyJet they plan to conduct ground tests in 2021, and flight tests in 2023.
-With entry into service scheduled for 2030.
+Along with its partner UK budget carrier EasyJet, they plan to conduct ground tests in 2021, and flight tests in 2023.
+With the entry into service scheduled for 2030.